Avoiding Amazon Scammers: 13 Tips

 On the subject: 7 Secret Ways to Get More From Amazon

-Keepa - checks the prices of goods and determines whether this purchase is profitable, as well as whether the seller had unusual jumps in prices and discounts.
+Keepa - checks the prices of goods and determines if this purchase is profitable, as well as if the seller has not experienced unusual price hikes and discounts.

 ReviewMeta and FakeSpot authenticate customer reviews.